John de Britto: In India

 St Britto High School in Goa is named after Britto as he lived there for seven months to complete his theological studies at St Paul's College in Old Goa.
 The school is administered by the Jesuits.
 There is an Anglo-Indian Boys High School in the Kochi Diocese, in the old Portuguese city of Fort Cochin, named after John de Britto, nearby the Bishop's House, in Kochi.
 There is a St. John De Britto College of Education at Thanjavur, Tamil Nadu (B.Ed. and M.Ed. college) since Britto worked in the Diocese of Thanjavur as well.

 Britto is the patron saint (referred as Pathukavul) of Sakthikulangara Parish in Kollam Diocese, Kerala.
-Every year, Britto's feast day is celebrated in Sakthikulangara with a big procession (prathikshanam).
+Every year, Britto's feast day is celebrated in Sakthikulangara with a big procession (pradakshinam).
 The St John De Britto Anglo-Indian High School is named after him.

 One of the Jesuit colleges established in Tamil Nadu is named after Britto as Arul Anandar College (Arts & Science) which is in Karumathur, Madurai, as well as St. Arul Anandar School, Orur, in the town where Britto died.
 These last two schools were established by the Jesuits to promote education in the rural parts of Tamil Nadu.